Camfecting: Prevention

-There is now a market for the manufacture and sale sliding lens covers that allow users to physically block their computer's camera and, in some cases, microphone.
-A simple piece of duct tape will also block the camera.
+There is now a market for the manufacture and sale of sliding lens covers that allow users to physically block their computer's camera and, in some cases, microphone.
+A number of phone and laptop manufacturers tried to implement pop-up cameras that can only be opened manually by the user.
+But the trend did not become mainstream because of the engineering it took to keep the mechanisms up to date, as well as the fragility and durability of the cameras.